dasch-swiss/dsp-api/docs/03-apis/api-v2/reading-and-searching-resources.md

 If the parameter `limitToStandoffClass` is provided, Knora will look for search terms that are marked up with the indicated standoff class.

-If the parameter `returnImageFiles=true` is provided, Knora will return any image file value attached to each matching resource.
+If the parameter `returnFiles=true` is provided, Knora will return any file value attached to each matching resource.

 To request the number of results rather than the results themselves, you can do a count query: